adorsys/datasafe/datasafe-long-run-tests/README.md

 ```
 Test will automatcally run in all combinations of values of threads, file_size and storage providers lists.

-For simplifying running this test there is [runSimpleDatasafeAdapterPerformanceTest.sh](/script/runSimpleDatasafeAdapterPerformanceTest.sh)
+For simplifying running this test there is [runSimpleDatasafeAdapterPerformanceTest.sh](../scripts/runSimpleDatasafeAdapterPerformanceTest.sh)
 script which uses credentials from environment variables and by default runs test with small fixture size, 2 threads and 100kb file size.
+AWS_ACCESS_KEY, AWS_SECRET_KEY, AWS_BUCKET, AWS_REGION environment variables have to be set.
+And for Ceph also AWS_URL has to be set.